-- 1. Gender in society: This relates to (i) country-specific diagnostics, legal, policy and regulatory frameworks that discriminate against or support women, (ii) national-level gender gaps in employment, education and health, and (iii) social risks associated with infrastructure. - 2.
-Gender in infrastructure: This relates to (i) sector-specific gendered risks and inequities associated with infrastructure, and (ii) existing gender gaps that can potentially be reduced through infrastructure.
+- 1. Gender in society: This relates to (i) country-specific diagnostics, including legal, policy and regulatory frameworks that discriminate against or support women, (ii) national-level gender gaps in employment, education and health, and (iii) statistics or reports on the incidence of gender-based violence (GBV) in society. - 2.
+Gender in infrastructure: This relates to (i) sector-specific gendered risks associated with infrastructure and inequities in access, and (ii) existing gender gaps in education, employment and health that can be addressed through infrastructure interventions.